codio/site/source/docs/dashboard/student/gradefeedback.html.md

 <img alt="access grades" src="/img/docs/accessgrades.png" class="simple"/>

-Click on entries and you can drill down to see more information where available
+Click on 'details' for the assessment and you can drill down to see more information on that assessment

 <img alt="grade detail" src="/img/docs/gradedetail.png" class="simple"/>